How To Sedate a Cat For Grooming

 Should you sedate a cat for grooming?

-Sedating a cat will increase their fear and reduce their trust in you as their parent/owner, and sedating them will not add any value to grooming.
+Sedating a cat will increase its fear and reduce its trust in you as its parent/owner, and it will not add any value to grooming.

 How do you groom an uncooperative cat?